 Please explain how you will define and measure success for your project.

-- Number of people served by
+- Number of prototypes

-- Number of prototypes developed in the
+- Number of projects/installations launched

 - Capacity, including staff